BartiX8530/BartiX8530/README.md

 Currently studying CS, webdev, ai, and a bunch of other things

-C#, Svelte, Node.JS, Express, MySQL, Python, Pytorch, Stripe and more...
+Used to C#, Svelte, Node.JS, Express, MySQL, Python, Pytorch, Stripe and more...

 .